openmediavault/openmediavault-docs/administration/general/notifications.rst

 #############

 Notifications work in the form of email.
 The backend software used here is postfix [1]_ configured as a MTA in satellite mode.
 The options allow to configure to send mail via SMTP servers using the standard port or use SSL/TLS.
-The |webui| allows inputing two delivery addresses.
+The |webui| allows the configuration of two recipient addresses.
 Both are assigned to the root user.

 Configuration